tonyaldon/keyboard-layout/README.md

 ### How to list all the XKB keyboard layouts?

-To see all the keyboard layouts available, list the files in the directory `/usr/share/X11/xkb/symbols/` by running the command:
+To see all the available keyboard layouts, list the files in the directory `/usr/share/X11/xkb/symbols/` by running the command:

 	ls /usr/share/X11/xkb/symbols/